 In early 2019, WBI Energy announced plans to construct a new gas pipeline system called the "North Bakken Expansion Project".
-The system would consist of 67 miles of 20" pipe and 20 miles of 12" pipe.
+The system would consist of 60 miles of 24" pipe and 30 miles of 12" pipe.
 The project objective is to provide at least 250 MMCFD of capacity from Tioga, ND to an interconnect with the Northern Border Pipeline in McKenzie County.
 Projected in-service time is late 2021 pending all regulatory approvals.

 Aux Sable: In June 2011, Aux Sable announced the acquisition of the Prairie Rose Pipeline and condensate recovery facility near Stanley, ND.
-Originally constructed by Pecan Pipeline, the 75 mile, 12 inch system went into service February 2010 and has the capability to transport over 100 MMCFD of unprocessed natural gas from Mountrail County to an interconnect with the Alliance Pipeline near Bantry, ND.
+Originally constructed by Pecan Pipeline, the 75-mile, 12-inch system went into service February 2010 and has the capability to transport over 100 MMCFD of unprocessed natural gas from Mountrail County to an interconnect with the Alliance Pipeline near Bantry, ND.

-Bison Pipeline: TransCanada placed the 302 mile, 30 inch Bison Pipeline into service in early 2011.
-The pipeline was built to connect natural gas production in the Powder River Basin of Wyoming to the Northern Border Pipeline in Morton County North Dakota.
-The pipeline has an initial capacity of 407 MMCFD and could be expanded to 1 BCFD.
-In 2018 and the first half of 2019, the Bison Pipeline was idle and did not have any gas transportation.
+Bison Pipeline: TransCanada placed the 302-mile, 30-inch Bison Pipeline into service in early 2011.
+The pipeline was built to connect natural gas production in the Powder River Basin of Wyoming to the Northern Border Pipeline in Morton County, North Dakota.
+The pipeline has an initial capacity of 407

+MMCFD and could be expanded to 1 BCFD.
+From 2018 to the first half of 2020, the Bison Pipeline was idle.
+Limited and sporadic natural gas transportation resumed in May 2020.